nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box type="info" seamless>

 At the end of the project, each member needs to create a Project Portfolio Page (PPP) to describe your contribution to the project.
-Let's create a skeletal version of the PPP now itself so that everyone becomes aware how detailed you need to be abut your individual contributions at the end of the project.
+Let's create a skeletal version of the PPP now itself so that everyone becomes aware how detailed you need to be about your individual contributions at the end of the project.
 </box>

 * **Create a skeletal version of your _Project Portfolio Page (PPP)_**.